m3mentomor1/Automated-Model-Training_with_Azure-ML/README.md

 ### 🧐 I. Overview

 This is a tutorial project that involves training a machine learning model using Automated ML/AutoML in Azure Machine Learning Studio.

-The model that will be trained is a simple classification model that predicts if a client will subscribe to a fixed term deposit with a financial institution or not.
+(***Note:** The model that will be trained in this tutorial is a simple classification model that predicts if a client will subscribe to a fixed term deposit with a financial institution or not.*)
 <br><br>
 ##